-With last year’s news that Epicor is being acquired by CD&R it seems that the Epicor train isn’t slowing down anytime soon.
-There’s been questions floating around LinkedIn and user forums for some time now questioning what’s the next step.
-As Epicor in currently sat on 10.2.700 with the time between each new version quickly shortening the community has begun to wonder when version 11 or as we now know – Kinetic 2021.1 - will be joining us, what exactly this means for the market, it’s businesses and most importantly, it’s community.
+With last year’s news that Epicor is being acquired by CD&R, it seems that the Epicor train isn’t slowing down anytime soon.
+There have been questions floating around LinkedIn and user forums for some time now questioning what’s the next step.
+As Epicor is currently sat on 10.2.700 with the time between each new version quickly shortening the community has begun to wonder when version 11 or as we now know – Kinetic 2021.1 - will be joining us, what exactly this means for the market, its businesses and most importantly, it’s community.

-As of 3 weeks ago, we have official confirmation that Epicor version 11 or ‘Kinetic’ as v11 onwards will now be called is coming 10th June 2021.
-One of the main discussion points has been around the option for Kinetic to be browser based.
-As I previously mentioned in an earlier blog, this makes sense as it’ll lean on the new technologies we’ve had introduced over the last year or two for ease of use, Epicor mobile etc. however, it’s not a step which many customers or users have experience with and as with everything it will come with it’s own challenges I am sure.
+As of 3 weeks ago, we have official confirmation that Epicor version 11 or ‘Kinetic’ as v11 onwards will now be called on 10th June 2021.
+One of the main discussion points has been around the option for Kinetic to be browser-based.
+As I previously mentioned in an earlier blog, this makes sense as it’ll lean on the new technologies we’ve introduced over the last year or two for ease of use, Epicor mobile etc. however, it’s not a step which many customers or users have experience with and as with everything it will come with it’s own challenges I am sure.